ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

-# CalendarWare recurrence expander backend solution
+# CalendarWare recurrence expander backend

 You're the co-founder and backend developer at CalendarWare, Inc., a Roskilde-based startup specializing in next generation calendar